fischor/protogen-python/README.md

 pip install protogen
 ```

+## What does this package provide for benefits

+Package `protogen` makes writing `protoc` plugins easier.
+Working with the raw `CodeGeneratorRequest` i.e. the raw Descriptor messages can be cumbersome.
+`protogen` resolves and links the Descriptors from the CodeGeneratorRequest i.e. turns them into their corresponding `protogen` classes that are easier to work with.
+It also provides mechanisms that are espacially useful to generate Python code by dealing with Python imports.

 ## What is a protoc plugin anyway?

 `protoc`, the **Proto**buf **c**ompiler, is used to generate code derived from Protobuf definitions (`.proto` files).